Institutional Animal Care and Use Committee (IACUC)

 - Instructions for Completing and Submitting IACUC Protocols

-- Instructions and Forms for Occupational Health & Safety Program (OHSP)
+- Occupational Health & Safety Program (OHSP) Training, Forms and Instructions

 Animal Use Training

 To work on an IACUC-approved protocol, you must complete the Investigator, Staff, and student Basic Course and any species-specific course available through the CITI training website.
 There are other training modules that can be completed depending on the type of animal research being conducted.
 If you have questions, please contact the IACUC Chair.
 Refresher training is required every three years.